 Fast forward to now, where we have been in a long season of not living close to good friends, after two major moves over a ten year span of time.
 New “old friends” are difficult to make.

 Our hearts can only handle so much change at a time.
 We get weary.
 Our kids become teenagers.
 Our circumstances change.
 Our priorities change.
 Life is different.
 We are different.
 It’s tougher to do what we once did.
 Life can send limitations that appear to box us in.

-God is faithful.
-Intentional phone calls with friends can keep us sane, bring comfort, and help us remember that we aren’t alone.
+God is faithful through it all and we have to decide to be intentional.
+Scheduled phone calls with friends can keep us sane, bring comfort, and help us remember that we aren’t alone.

 During this season I have learned to depend on God in new ways.
 Yes, he’s our provision.
 He’s our source for everything in this life, but He’s also a friend that sticks closer than a brother or a sister when we find ourselves alone (Proverbs 18:24) for whatever reason.

-If you feel boxed in.
-If you’re feeling a little lost in the season you are in, know you are not alone.
+If you feel boxed in, if you’re feeling a little lost in the season you are in know that you are not alone.

 This is what I know that I know, my friend, God uses all of our disappointments and brokenness to strengthen and grow us in ways we never expected – if we let him.

 I don’t like these times as much as I’m sure you don’t either.
 However, it’s amazing the compassion I now have for others when their life disappoints and breaks too.
-When I’m authentic and I share those lonely places of hurt with others, from time to time, it’s often the very thing that gives me common ground with that person.
-People relate to our failures, our disappointments, and our dark places far faster than any success we may have.
+When I’m authentic and I share those lonely places of hurt with others, it’s often the very thing that gives us common ground.
+People relate to our failures, our disappointments, and our dark places far faster than relating to any success we may have.